 Exchange servers: At least one Exchange server needs to be configured in your on-premises organization if you want to configure a hybrid deployment.
 If you're running Exchange 2013 or older, you need to install at least one server running the Mailbox and Client Access roles.
 If you're running Exchange 2016 or newer, at least one server running the Mailbox role needs to be installed.
-If needed, Exchange Edge Transport servers can also be installed in a perimeter network and support secure mail flow with Office 365.
+If needed, Exchange Edge Transport servers can also be installed in a perimeter network and support secure mail flow with Microsoft 365 or Office 365.

 We don't support the installation of Exchange servers running the Mailbox or Client Access server roles in a perimeter network.

 Office 365 or Microsoft 365: Several Office 365 and Microsoft 365 service subscriptions include an Exchange Online organization.
 Organizations configuring a hybrid deployment need to purchase a license for each mailbox that's migrated to or created in the Exchange Online organization.